Sacubitril/valsartan: Research

 Limitations of the trial include scarce experience with initiation of therapy in hospitalized patients and in those with NYHA heart failure class IV symptoms.
 Additionally the trial compared a maximal dose of valsartan (plus sacubitril) with a sub-maximal dose of enalapril, and was thus not directly comparable with current gold-standard use of ACE inhibitors in heart failure, diminishing the validity of the trial results.

-Treatment of 57-year-old human cadaver skin cells with valsartan and sacubitril led to a four-fold increase in collagen type-1 production, which opens up the potential for a new use of this combination of drugs, already as a local remedy for rejuvenating aged skin.